hvag/blog/terraform.md

 ## VPC

 Initial plan was to create a VPC.
 A, as in singular.
 Yes, a region is made up of multiple availability zones, but hey, we're conceptualizing, why not have the capability to have redundancy via different geographic regions?
 I say we build one VPC on the east coast and one VPC on the west coast.
 We can revisit later to discuss being globally distributed.
 Think about it this way, we're going to construct a Data Center (DC) in northern Virginia and a DC in northern California.
-For redundany, each DC will be comprised of multiple physical rooms spread across large campuses.
-Each room will be independent, highly redundant and connected on each campus via a high speed network.
+For redundancy, each DC will be comprised of multiple physical rooms spread across large campuses.
+Each room will be independent, highly redundant and connected on each campus via a high-speed network.